bewillcott/bewsoftware-version-plugin/src/docs/Example.md

 run will end up with the `<increment>` component being incremented each time, because the **build** goal will be run to completion before the **release** goal.

-Further, using _skip_ setting when it's available in a plugin is a good idea.
+Further, using the _skip_ setting when it's available in a plugin is a good idea.
 So, when you know you don't want/need a plugin to do its thing, set it to `true`.

 **Note:** The code for this example was copied directly from this project's `pom.xml`